percona/k8spg-docs/CONTRIBUTING.md

 Please take into account a few things:

-1. All documentation is written using the [Markdown markup language :octicons-link-external-16:](https://en.wikipedia.org/wiki/Markdown).
+1. All documentation is written using the [Markdown markup language](https://en.wikipedia.org/wiki/Markdown).
 It allows easy publishing of various output formats such as HTML and PDF.
-2. We store the documentation as *.md files in the [main :octicons-link-external-16:](https://github.com/percona/k8spg-docs/tree/main) branch of the repository and use [MkDocs :octicons-link-external-16:](https://www.mkdocs.org/) to convert Markdown files into a static HTML website or PDF.
-The documentation is licensed under the [Attribution 4.0 International license (CC BY 4.0) :octicons-link-external-16:](https://creativecommons.org/licenses/by/4.0/).
+2. We store the documentation as *.md files in the [main](https://github.com/percona/k8spg-docs/tree/main) branch of the repository and use [MkDocs](https://www.mkdocs.org/) to convert Markdown files into a static HTML website or PDF.
+The documentation is licensed under the [Attribution 4.0 International license (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

 ## Code review